Scalable In-Context Q-Learning: The Details of Baselines

-\item \textbf{UNICORN}~\citep{li2024towards}, integrates representative methods such as FOCAL~\citep{li2021focal}, CORRO~\citep{yuan2022robust}, and CSRO~\citep{gao2023context}, this work proposes a unified information-theoretic framework that interprets these approaches as optimizing different approximation bounds of the mutual information between task variables and their latent representations.
+\begin{itemize}[itemsep=0.25em, leftmargin=1.25em] \item \textbf{IC-IQL}~\citep{tarasov2025yes} extends standard ICRL by explicitly optimizing reinforcement learning objectives instead of relying solely on supervised losses as in AD.
+It augments AD with a Q-learning loss, both the policy and value are optimized by updating only their heads, with no gradient propagation to the shared transformer backbone. \item \textbf{DIT}~\citep{dong2024incontext} addresses the limitations of standard autoregressive imitation learning when trained on suboptimal trajectories.
+Instead of treating trajectory prediction purely as supervised learning, DIT emulates an actor-critic algorithm in-context by applying a weighted maximum likelihood estimation (WMLE) loss, where the weights are directly computed from observed rewards. \item \textbf{DICP} ~\citep{son2025distilling}, combines model-based reinforcement learning with prior in-context RL approaches such as AD and IDT.
+DICP leverages a pre-trained Transformer not only to condition past transitions but also to simulate future trajectories and estimate long-term returns, enabling proactive decision-making without parameter updates.
+DICP jointly models environment dynamics and policy improvements in context, resulting in greater adaptability and sample efficiency, particularly in long-horizon tasks. \item \textbf{IDT} ~\citep{huang2024context}, employs a hierarchical learning framework that decomposes decision-making across temporal scales to address the high computational cost of prior in-context RL methods on long-horizon tasks.
+Its architecture consists of three modules: (i) Decision-Making, which predicts high-level decisions; (ii) Decision-to-Go, which decodes these decisions into low-level actions; and (iii) Decision-Review, which maps low-level actions back to high-level representations.
+Built upon a transformer architecture similar to that of AD, IDT addresses complex decision-making in long-horizon tasks while reducing computational costs through hierarchical modeling. \item \textbf{AD} ~\citep{laskin2022context}, casts in‑context RL as a supervised sequence‑modeling task: a causal Transformer is pretrained on across‑episodic trajectories covering the entire RL learning to predict subsequent actions, thereby emulating standard RL update dynamics without explicit gradient updates.
+In AD, trajectories gathered across episodes are organized into fixed‐length sequences of length $H$, with each trajectory tokenized as an interleaved series of states, actions, and rewards.
+This allows the model to learn purely from contextual information, enabling in‑context adaptation of policies to new tasks. \item \textbf{DPT} ~\citep{lee2023supervised}, adopts a supervised training paradigm to enable in-context learning for RL tasks.
+The core idea is to train a transformer to predict the provided optimal action for a given query state purely based on context, using interaction histories from diverse tasks as in-context datasets.
+DPT treats each transition tuple $(s, a, s', r)$ as a single token, rather than decomposing it into separate embeddings.
+This allows the attention mechanism to directly model relationships between full transitions, preserving the structural and semantic integrity of the interaction data. \item \textbf{UNICORN}~\citep{li2024towards}, integrates representative methods such as FOCAL~\citep{li2021focal}, CORRO~\citep{yuan2022robust}, and CSRO~\citep{gao2023context}, this work proposes a unified information-theoretic framework that interprets these approaches as optimizing different approximation bounds of the mutual information between task variables and their latent representations.
 Building on the information bottleneck principle, it further derives a general and unified objective for task representation learning, facilitating the extraction of robust and transferable task representations.
 This method provides a unified information-theoretic perspective that summarizes and connects several mainstream context-based offline meta-RL approaches.
 As it integrates key ideas from representative COMRL algorithms, it can serve as a strong and generalizable baseline. \end{itemize} Mainstream ICRL algorithms predominantly rely on imitation learning paradigms, which tend to learn suboptimal behaviors when pretraining data is limited in size or quality.
 To ensure fair comparison, we standardize the dataset size and quality across methods during pretraining.
 In our task setting, AD struggles to extract effective policy improvement operators due to insufficient offline data.
 Therefore, we adopt an AD variant that incorporates a reward-based trajectory sorting mechanism from AT~\citep{DBLP:conf/icml/LiuA23} to better distill policy improvements.
 Additionally, since UNICORN under the COMRL setting requires warm-up data for task representation inference, we align it with the ICRL setup by initializing task representations using randomly sampled trajectories and updating them after each episode.